-In the case of integralChild Restraint Systems that can be used forward facing, it shall have the following label permanently attached and visible to the person installing a child restraint in the vehicle:
+In the case of integral Enhanced Child Restraint Systems that can be used forward facing, it shall have the following label permanently attached and visible to the person installing an enhanced child restraint system in the vehicle:

 The manufacturer shall be permitted to include the word "months" to explain the symbol "M" in the label.
 The word "months" should be in a language commonly spoken in the country or countries where the product is sold.
 More than one language is allowed.